joaopgrassi/blog/src/content/posts/2021/testing-authorized-endpoints/index.md

     public async Task Put_RequiresReadAndUpdate_UserHasOnlyReadPermission_ShouldReturn403Forbidden()
     {
         // Arrange

-        var user = await CreateTestUser(Permissions.Read, Permissions.Create);
+        // Create a user with the Read and Create permissions in our db var user = await CreateTestUser(Permissions.Read, Permissions.Create);

         var client = _factory.WithWebHostBuilder(builder =>
         {
-            builder.ConfigureTestServices(services => services.AddScoped(_ => user));
+            // register this user in DI (will override the initial one) builder.ConfigureTestServices(services => services.AddScoped(_ => user));
         }).CreateClient();